 Our Ph.D./D.B.A. program in Values-Driven Leadership is designed for this type of visionary executive.
 The program draws from evidence-based research, tested academic theory, and proven practitioner experience to integrate the fields of strategic leadership, organizational change, and corporate sustainability and responsibility.

-If you're shaping the world of business, we invite you to learn more about the program at this site, then visit our Center's website for additional information; or request an information packet by emailing Kendra Adeszko at email@example.com or (630) 829-6225.
+If you're shaping the world of business, we invite you to learn more about the program at this site, then visit our Center's website for additional information; or reach out to our Center's Chief Communications Officer, Amber Johnson, at firstname.lastname@example.org or (630) 829-2173 for more information.

 We look forward to hearing from you,